Melk0rr/Odysseus/README.md

 ## Requirements

-This script requires Powershell 7.0 and ADRetreiver and ActiveDirectory modules.
+This script requires Powershell 7.0 as well as ADRetreiver and ActiveDirectory modules.

 ## Getting Started